| java.lang.Object | ||

 This key is available on all devices.

-coordinates of hot/defective pixels on the sensor.
+List of (x, y) coordinates of hot/defective pixels on the sensor.

-A coordinate (x, y)
+A coordinate (x, y) must lie between (0, 0), and

-(width - 1, height - 1)
+(width - 1, height - 1) (inclusive), which are the top-left and

 bottom-right of the pixel array, respectively.
 The width and

-height dimensions are given in android.sensor.info.pixelArraySize
+height dimensions are given in android.sensor.info.pixelArraySize.

 This may include hot pixels that lie outside of the active array

-bounds given by android.sensor.info.activeArraySize
+bounds given by android.sensor.info.activeArraySize.

 Range of valid values: